 The use of white space technology will be one way of meeting the growing demand for mobile data in the UK.

 Latest Press Release

-The proposed change would involve moving parts of these services from the 700 MHz band to other frequencies.
-However, it should also result in significant benefits to citizens and consumers, such as improvements to mobile networks and cheaper mobile broadband services.
+The change will involve moving parts of these services from the 700 MHz band to other frequencies.
+However, we anticipate it will also result in significant benefits to citizens and consumers, such as improvements to mobile networks and cheaper mobile broadband services.